 - a driver medical evaluation to gain more insight into any physical or mental impairment, or

-- that you can continue driving by way of a restricted permit.
+- that you can continue driving with a restricted permit.

 If a hearing results in the suspension or revocation of your license, then you can appeal the DMV’s decision.